-Under the General Data Protection Regulation (GDPR), where a personal data breach occurs, data controllers may have to notify:
+Under the General Data Protection Regulation (GDPR), where a personal data breach occurs, controllers must notify:

-the concerned authority where the breach may result in a risk to the right and freedom of the data subjects
+the competent authority, where the breach may result in a risk to the right and freedom of the data subjects

 1. What is a personal data breach?